gmontard/helioth/README.md

 ```

 ## Disclaimer
-- This code is nowhere ready for any usage!
+- This code is not yet tested!
-- Some of the code is inspired by the [CanCan](https://github.com/ryanb/cancan/) Gem.